akimd/bison/examples/java/README.md

 You can run `make` to compile these examples.
 And `make clean` to tidy afterwards.

-## java/Calc.y
+## simple/Calc.y
-The usual calculator.
+The usual calculator, a very simple version.

+## calc/Calc.y
+The calculator, but with location tracking and debug traces.

 <!---